 POTUS and the First Family ended their vacation on Martha’s Vineyard this morning.
 Their motorcade left Blue Heron Farm off South Road in Chilmark at 9:35 am.
 As they passed by Alley’s General Store shoppers waved goodbye from the porch, as did a crowd of motorists stopped by Massachusetts State Police at the turn onto Edgartown-West Tisbury Road.
 Other scattered groups gathered along the road along the route to Martha’s Vineyard Airport, waiting to clap and cheer as the motorcade drove by.

 The motorcade arrived at the airport at 9:45 am, where five helicopters were waiting.
 POTUS and the first family quickly boarded a Marine 1 helicopter.
-Members of the White House Press Corps, staff, and other
+Members of the White House Press Corps, staff, and otherpersonnel boarded the other helicopters.

 The helicopter fleet took off at 9:50 am for a flight to Otis Air National Guard Base, south of the Cape Cod Canal in Barnstable County.

 Pool reporter Laura Raposa of the Boston Herald reported that POTUS, FLOTUS and daughters, Malia and Sasha, hit a private stretch of beach on the Island’s south shore this morning, the day before their vacation ends, at a private development in Edgartown off Pohogonot Road.

 The motorcade left Blue Heron Farm in Chilmark at 11:07 am and arrived at their Edgartown location at 11:17ish.